 The good news is that creatine comes in to quicken the recovery process after such exercises.
 Sometimes the muscles get damaged; creatine is then absorbed to reduce the soreness and injury of the muscles.

-- Creatine Helps Treat Certain Paediatric Illnesses
+4. Creatine Can Help Treat Certain Paediatric Illnesses

-Creatine qualifies as a medication for certain illnesses, including traumatic brain injury (TBI), gyrate atrophy, muscular disorders, and many more related ailments.
+Creatine qualifies as a medication for certain illnesses, including traumatic brain injury (TBI), gyrate atrophy, muscular disorders, and other related ailments.
 This was discovered way before it became popular amongst athletes.
-A particular study confirmed that creatine is an aid to children aged between 1 to 18 years in enhancing behavior and mental functioning.

-- Improves Brain function
+5. Improves Brain function

 The brain is one of the most important organs of the human body.
 Creatine supplements enhance brain functioning in terms of memory and logical reasoning.